Azure/azure-sdk-for-js/sdk/storage/storage-queue/README.md

   }
 ```

+For a complete sample on iterating queues please see [samples/iterators.ts](./samples/iterators.ts).

 ### Create a new queue

-Use `QueueServiceClient.createQueueClient()` function to create a new queue.
+Use `QueueServiceClient.getQueueClient()` function to create a new queue.

 ```javascript
   const queueName = `newqueue${new Date().getTime()}`;